-- Excludes certain sectors, companies or practices based on specific values or norms based criteria. - At least 51% of assets to be invested in companies with positive environmental and/ or social characteristics. - At least 20% of assets to be invested in Sustainable Investments. - All companies follow good governance practices, which is based on portfolio screening to exclude known violators of good governance practices.
+- Excludes certain sectors, companies / issuers or practices based on specific values or norms based criteria. - At least 51% of assets to be invested in positive ESG issuers / companies. - At least 10% of assets to be invested in Sustainable Investments. - All issuers / companies follow good governance practices, which is based on portfolio screening to exclude known violators of good governance practices.

 All investments (excluding cash and derivatives) are screened to exclude known violators of good governance practices.
 In addition, for those investments included in the 51% of assets promoting environmental and/or social characteristics or qualifying Sustainable Investments, additional considerations apply.
-For these investments, the Sub-fund incorporates a peer group comparison and screens out companies that do not score in the top 80% relative to peers based on good governance indicators.
+For these investments, the Sub-fund incorporates a peer group comparison and screens out issuers that do not score in the top 80% relative to the Sub-fund's Benchmark based on good governance indicators.